ruairidhMunro/KlebLib/README.md

 # KlebLib

-KlebLib is a Python library consisting of a variety of classes and functions that range in usefulness from ‘very slight’ to ‘fuck all’.
+KlebLib is a Python library consisting of a variety of classes and functions of questionable usefulness.

 KlebLib currently includes:
 * Fractions